DFE-Digital/check-an-early-years-qualification/tests/Dfe.EarlyYearsQualification.AccessibilityTests/README.md

 # Notes on running the tests locally

-The tests running using pa11y-ci.
+The tests run using pa11y-ci against the mock data.

 ## Running Tests